sprout-laravel/docs/00-00-installation.md

 ## Next Steps

-Now that you have Sprout installed and the config files published, you can start configuring and implementing Sprout.
+Now that you have Sprout installed, and the config files published, you can start configuring and implementing Sprout.
-Before you move on though, you'll want to figure out your answers to the following questions.
+Before you move on though, you'll want to figure out your answers to the following questions:

-- Which of Laravels default services/features do I want to be tenant-aware?
+- Which of Laravel's default services/features do I want to be tenant-aware?
 - How do I want tenants to be identified?
 Using a subdomain?
 HTTP header?
-Session? etc...
+Session?
+Etc…
 - What are my tenants?
 Are they Eloquent models or something else?

 Your answers to these questions will help point you in the right direction for not only using Sprout,